 Basics of Casting a Fly Rod

-Step 2: Go Through the Motions
+Step 2: Go Through the Motions with Your Fly Rod

-Using a clock analogy in which noon would be holding your rod straight up and six o’clock would have it pointing straight down, raise your rod-bearing hand parallel to your ear to a one o’clock position — up and slightly behind your shoulder.
+Using a clock analogy in which noon would be holding your rod tip straight up and six o’clock would have it pointing straight down, raise your rod-bearing hand parallel to your ear to a one o’clock position — up and slightly behind your shoulder.
 Your elbow should be canted out slightly.

 You have now made a D-loop — a sweeping loop of line that, when seen in profile with your rod, makes the letter “D.” This D-loop contains all the power and loads your rod with energy as you flick your wrist forward.
 With a flick forward, your line curls out into the air and lands onto your target.
-This flick is the same motion you use in the overhead movement of a standard cast.
+This flick is the same motion you use in the overhead movement of a standard forward cast.

-Step 3: Mind Your Angles
+Step 3: Mind the Angle of Your Fly Rod

 The crucial step in a roll cast is to mind your angles.
 You need to hold your rod hand on level with your ears and your elbow bent out a little.